 The DFS file system uses the same file name conventions as MS-DOS.
 That is, DFS file names may include up to eight alphanumeric characters followed by a "dot-extension" of up to three alphanumeric characters.
 All alpha characters are "case-folded" into uppercase characters.
 The dot extension, if included, must follow a period.
 However, the dot extension (and the period) are optional.
-(The same rules are used in naming a DFS directory.
-Refer to chapter 7 in Installing and Using HP BASIC in the MS-DOS Environment for a complete discussion of this topic.)
+(The same rules are used in naming a DFS directory.)